 When companies are looking at business intelligence/analytics tools, Tableau and Power BI are usually in the running.
 Gartner’s Magic Quadrant for BI Tools and Analytics ranks both platforms solidly in the leader category.
-(See our blog for a recap on the Gartner Quadrant.)

 Both Power BI and Tableau are relatively even.
 For most applications, you cannot go wrong with either.
 Both check most of the boxes on the evaluation checklists.
 Both meet the majority of requirements.
 So how do you determine which one is the right tool for the job?

 The answer is, it depends on your requirements.
 Even though the two platforms offer many of the same capabilities, Power BI has a leg up over Tableau in five areas.
 If these five rank high on your list of requirements, this information can help guide you to the correct choice for your company.

 - Openness and familiarity